 At times, I make use of mindfulness and meditation as part of the

 work.
 It is also often useful to make body-mind connections.
 In addition, I also have

-experience working with histories of trauma.I am a trauma informed therapist and use Sensory Motor Psychotherapy to address trauma and developmental woundings.
+experience working with histories of trauma.I am a trauma informed therapist and use Sensory Motor Psychotherapy, IFS parts work and EMDR to address trauma and developmental woundings.